paragliding training center

 The Minari manual specifies that the low speed needle be set to the same number of turns as the high speed needle.
 This is not particularly helpful.
 This page has the information pilots need to better adjust the low speed system.
 It is easy to do.

 Here is an example of a pilot who adjusted the high speed jet incorrectly and burned up his engine.
-The chrome plating turns blue around 900 degrees F. The exhaust gases right at the manifold were probably 1,300ºF - 1,500ºF!
+The chrome plating turns blue around 900 degrees F. The exhaust gases right at the exhaust port were probably 1,300ºF - 1,500ºF!
 That the chrome plating turned blue so far down the exhaust pipe demonstrates just how hot everything got.
 The piston seized and the entire top end of the engine was destroyed.
-Do not be careless and ignorant, like this pilot, and burn up your engine.
+Do not be careless and ignorant and burn up your engine.